 - Correspondence with Church/Mosque etc.;

-The Part 6 of Appendix V, Immigration Rules, relating to eligibility requirements of marriage/civil partnership visit visa reads as under:
+Part V6 of Appendix V, Immigration Rules, relating to eligibility requirements of marriage/civil partnership visa UK, the details of which are as under:

 PART V6.
 ELIGIBILITY REQUIREMENTS FOR A MARRIAGE OR CIVIL PARTNERSHIP VISIT VISA